 This tool is used to remove trim in order for a new one to be installed.
-It’s often necessary when the old trim needs replacing because it has been broken, worn or damaged by corrosion.
+It’s often necessary when the old trim needs replacing because it has been broken, worn, or damaged by corrosion.
 The tool will make removal of the existing material quick and easy without causing any damage whatsoever.

 It features an ergonomic handle with two different blades: one for cutting plastic trims and another blade that cuts metal ones.
-This allows you to choose the best blade depending on what type of trim you need removed from your vehicle.
+This allows you to choose the best blade depending on what type of trim you need to be removed from your vehicle.
 You’ll have access to both types of tools at all times thanks to this convenient design!